-Associate of Science in Plant Science - Not for Transfer (AS)
+Associate of Science in Plant Science (AS)

 This degree prepares students for entry-level employment in the field of Plant Science through the study of soils, irrigation, weed control, plant diseases and pests, fertilizers, and cultivation of crops.
 Students will acquire skills in crop production to maximize yields as well as profits.